 Here’s a good reason to drive through Utah on I-80.
 Even so, we chugged along at our usual 58 MPH.

-This was a strange mirage out in the distance along the Interstate as it somehow appeared to float.
+This was a strange sight out in the distance along the Interstate as it somehow appeared to float.

 Salt Lake City spread out before us as we arrived.
 Those mountains made for a gorgeous photo of the city!